DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Bytecode Dataset

 \section{The DAppSCAN-Bytecode Dataset}

-In the previous section, we obtained a smart contract dataset directly from DApp projects.
-However, compiling and deploying DApps can be challenging due to their complexity, which is yet necessary for static tools based on bytecode and testing tools to conduct detection.
-DApps typically consist of multiple contract files with complex dependencies.
-As shown in Figure~\ref{fig:drg}, the DApp rely on a significant number of public libraries (e.g., \texttt{ SafeMath} in OpenZeppelin~\cite{safemath}), which are not included in the original DApp projects and impede compilation.
-Identifying dependency relations help discovering these missing libraries.
+In the previous section, we obtained a smart contract dataset directly from DApp projects, which provides the real conditions of SWC weaknesses in audit reports for real-world DApps, such as the distribution of weaknesses.
+In particular, \textsc{DAppSCAN-Source} is suitable for evaluating tools that do not require compilation or testing, such as emerging large-language models~\cite{chen2023chatgpt}.
+However, due to the complexity of DApps, directly analyzing DApps can be challenging for most existing tools since they rely on contract compilation or testing.
+As shown in Figure~\ref{fig:drg}, DApps typically consist of multiple contract files with complex dependencies.
+On the one hand, most existing tools cannot directly analyze the whole DApp project since they cannot find the main contacts of the DApp.
+On the other hand, the DApp relies on a significant number of public libraries (e.g., \texttt{ SafeMath} in OpenZeppelin~\cite{safemath}), which are not included in the original DApp projects and impede compilation.

-In this section, we propose a tool for compiling DApps that can identify the dependency relationships and compile any contracts within DApps.
-In addition, we have manually collected a list of public libraries that each DApp in the dataset relies on to help the automatic compilation and build the \textsc{DAppSCAN-Bytecode}.
+To this end, we aim to build a compilable dataset to facilitate the evaluation of existing tools.
+We propose a tool for compiling DApps that can identify dependency relationships and compile any contracts within DApps.
+In addition, we have manually collected a list of public libraries that each DApp relies on, based on which we perform automatic compilation and further build the \textsc{DAppSCAN-Bytecode} dataset.